Pot worth $3.3B to economy in 2016: StatCan

-The agency generally hasn't included illegal drugs and prostitution in the underground economy, but it has been providing more cannabis-related data ahead of Oct.
+The agency generally hasn't included illegal drugs and prostitution in its analysis of the underground economy, but it has been providing more cannabis-related data ahead of Oct.
 17, when recreational use of pot becomes legal in Canada.

 It said three industries accounted for more than half of the underground economy in 2016: residential construction (26.6 per cent), retail trade (13.5 per cent) and accommodation and food services (12.1 per cent).